 Surfing is as fun as it is tough – there’s a reason why surfers look as fit as they do!
 Find a hobby that gets you outdoors and keeps you active.
 Stand up paddle boarding, hiking, yoga, skateboarding – there’s so many activities that inspire the active lifestyle of a surfer, even if you don’t live by the sea.

 Dress like a surfer

-Surfer style comes down to the basics: tees, flannel, shorts, chinos, worn-in denim, flowy dresses.
+Surfers have a laid-back beachy style that is casual, comfortable, effortless, and yet cool.
+There’s no one perfect way to dress like a surfer, but when it comes down to the basics, they typically wear any combination of the following: graphic/logo tees, flannel, board shorts, chinos, worn-in denim, flowy dresses, caps or beanies, sandals or flip-flops, and sunglasses.
 Imagine a wardrobe you could pull a solid outfit out of with your eyes closed, and feel free to do so.
-Casual, comfortable, cool.
 Brands like O’Neill, Quiksilver, Roxy, Rip Curl and Billabong all have clothing collections for women and men inspired around the surfer style.
-Well loved sneakers, think Converse and Vans, are also MVPs for an adventurous lifestyle.
+Well-loved sneakers, think Converse and Vans, are also MVPs for an adventurous lifestyle.

 You can also check out your local vintage stores for rad printed tees, retro jeans, and free-spirit dresses.
 It’s a great place to score funky jewelry and accessories too (hello seashell necklaces and woven friendship bracelets)!